 The black gold of Ukraine and the most fertile soils in the world

-Ukraine is the breadbasket of Europe thanks to its fertile soils known as Chernozems.
-This 'good black earth' is among the most productive soils in the world, a fact Russians are well aware of.
+Ukraine is pivotal in feeding the world and producing grains, thanks to its remarkably fertile black Chernozem soils.
+This "good black earth" is among the most productive soils in the world, a fact Russians are well aware of.
 Russia has a long tradition of soil science, and its experts have made significant contributions to the field.
-If the Russia aim to conquer Ukraine, the fertile black soils are without any doubt one big bullet point on their agenda.
-We explain what Chernozems are, where the world's most fertile soils are found, and explore some parallel situations - and disasters - in the Americas.
+So for soil scientists, Russia's unhealthy interest in Ukraine is not surprising.
+We explain what Chernozems are, where in the world they can be found, and we explore some parallel situations - and disasters - in the Americas.

 Author: Kathelijne Bonne